imogen5g/read-data-1/README.md

 # SALES DASHBOARD

-dashboard on sales of products order in shipment thus that pdf file consists of the summarized sales.
+dashboard on sales of products order in shipment in pdf and pbix format